raph-abdul/yo.go-api-skeleton/README.md

-# YooGo: Golang API with Docker integration
+# yo.go-api-skeleton: Golang API Ready-To-Use with Docker integration

 > Ready-to-use API starter project for building REST APIs with `Golang and Echo framework`.
 This project provides a
 > foundation demonstrating a layered architecture and integration with common tools and technologies.